 The Committee operates on a consultative and proposition-making basis in support of the Board of Directors.
-The Committee oversees issues concerning transactions with related parties pursuant to Consob Regulation no. 17221/2021 and transactions with associated parties pursuant to Bank of Italy Circular no. 285/2013, carrying out the specific role attributed to independent directors by the aforementioned provisions.
+The Committee oversees issues concerning transactions with related parties pursuant to Consob Regulation no. 17221/2010 and transactions with associated parties pursuant to Bank of Italy Circular no. 285/2013, carrying out the specific role attributed to independent directors by the aforementioned provisions and by the issued internal Global Policy "Transaction with related parties, associate persons and Corporate Officers ex art.
+136 CBA".

-With regard to remuneration in favor of persons qualifying as related parties, it should be noted that the provisions of Consob Regulation 17221/2021 and Bank of Italy Circular no. 285/2013 do not apply to:
+With regard to remuneration in favor of persons qualifying as related parties, it should be noted that the provisions of Consob Regulation 17221/2010 and Bank of Italy Circular no. 285/2013 do not apply to:

-shareholders' resolutions pursuant to art.
+- shareholders' resolutions pursuant to art.
 2389, paragraph 1 of the Italian Civil Code, relating to the remuneration of members of the Board of Directors, as well as to the resolutions concerning the remuneration of Directors holding specific roles falling within the overall amount previously determined during the Shareholders' Meeting pursuant to art.
-2389, paragraph 3 of the Italian Civil Code;

-- shareholders' resolutions pursuant to art.
+2389, paragraph 3 of the Italian Civil Code; - shareholders' resolutions pursuant to art.
 2402 of the Italian Civil Code, relating to the remuneration of members of the Board of Statutory Auditors; - remuneration plans based on financial instruments approved by the Shareholders' Meeting pursuant to art.
 114-bis of Legislative Decree no. 58 of 1998 and their implementation; - resolutions, other than those referred to art.
 2389, paragraph 1 of the Italian Civil Code, relating to the remuneration of the Directors holding specific roles and the other key management personnel provided that: i) UniCredit S.p.A. has adopted a remuneration policy approved by the Shareholders' Meeting; ii) the Remuneration Committee of UniCredit S.p.A., consisting exclusively of non-executive Directors, the majority of whom are independent, was involved in the definition of the remuneration policy; iii) the remuneration awarded is identified in accordance with this policy and quantified on the basis of criteria that do not involve discretionary assessments.